 At RivalMind, every website we build is responsive across mobile, tablet, and desktop devices.
 Mobile usability is vital for any website looking for long-term success in the digital space.

-Read more about mobile-first indexing on our blog or check out the resource from Google linked above.
+the importance of website design on our blog or check out the resource from Google linked above.

 Google specialists have yet to define the precise weight of social media and Google rankings, though Hootsuite performed an experiment proving a positive correlation.
 Beyond this, social media helps SEO in numerous indirect ways.